 - Can impair blood flow to the gums so that it is more difficult to heal

-- Weakened immune system in general
+- The weakened immune system in general

 Smoking and Braces

-If you are undergoing an orthodontic treatment like braces, they can be affected by tobacco usage, too.
+If you are undergoing orthodontic treatment like braces, they can be affected by tobacco usage, too.
 Weakened gums from smoking or chewing might not be able to support the teeth as well as they should, which can affect the long-term goal of the braces.

 And since smoking stains the teeth, many people report little white squares on their teeth when the braces and brackets are removed.
-This kind of ruins the excitement of completing an orthodontic treatment and to fix it, a person will need to undergo a whitening treatment.
+This kind of ruins the excitement of completing an orthodontic treatment and to fix it, a person will need to undergo whitening treatment.